All Products

 I/O burst

-Premium ESSDs are suitable for handling high and fluctuating I/O loads.
+Premium ESSDs are suitable for scenarios with high and fluctuating I/O loads.

-Business peaks, large transactions, full table scans, and queries that return large amounts of data can all cause I/O loads to increase.
-Sometimes CPU, memory, and storage space are relatively sufficient, but the I/O usage rate is close to or reaches 100%.
+Business peaks, large transactions, full table scans, and queries that return large amounts of data can all cause increased I/O loads.
+Sometimes, even when CPU, memory, and storage space are relatively sufficient, the I/O usage may approach or reach 100%.
 In these scenarios, you must upgrade the instance specifications or storage type of your RDS instance.
 For example, you can upgrade the storage type from ESSD PL1 to ESSD PL2.

 • If you do not upgrade the instance specifications or storage type, the I/O loads reach the upper limit.
 As a result, the instance performance decreases, queries time out, and connection errors occur.